 17.2.4 Parallel axes in conjunction with machining cycles

 You can also use most machining cycles of the control with parallel axes.
-Further information: User's Manual for Machining Cycles You cannot use the following cycles with parallel axes:
+Further information: User's Manual for Machining Cycles Touch-probe cycles (#17 / #1-05-1) cannot be used in conjunction with parallel axes.